lpierzchala/PythonPOM/README.md

-#Page Object Pattern example with Python
+# Page Object Pattern Boilerplate example using Python

 This repository contains an example of Selenium Page Object Pattern created using Python.
 For test purposes website http://automationpractice.com was used.